E-commerce

 Different resources and history

-A roadmap proportional to your crawl budget and your team
+Roadmap proportionate to your crawl budget and your team

-Giving up before several weeks
+Quitting before several weeks

-Measured iterations as recommended by Google
+Measured iterations as Google recommends

 The benefits of a tailored strategy